What is Hydralazine?

 Storage

-Exposure of medicine to heat, air, and light may cause some harmful effects.
-The medicine must be kept in a safe place and out of children’s reach.
+Store the medicine away from heat, air, and light to prevent harmful effects.
+Keep it in a safe place out of children’s reach.

-It is used to treat high blood pressure, either alone or in combination with other medications.
-Lowering blood pressure helps in preventing strokes, heart attacks, and kidney problems.
-It is a medication used for treating and preventing heart failure, hypertension, anal fissures, painful periods, and chest pain caused by decreased blood flow to the heart or recreational cocaine use.
+Also known as Apresoline, used to treat high blood pressure and heart failure.
+Also known as glyceryl trinitrate (GTN), used to treat and prevent heart failure, hypertension, anal fissures, painful periods, and chest pain caused by decreased blood flow to the heart or recreational cocaine use.

 It works by relaxing blood vessels, allowing blood to flow more easily through the body.
-Nitroglycerin works by relaxing your body's smooth muscle and blood vessels.
+Works by relaxing your body's smooth muscle and blood vessels.

 Make an appointment just in few minutes - Call Us Now